Chapter 8. SQL-Invoked Routines

 The direct use of a Java method as a function is still supported but deprecated.
 It is internally translated to a special CREATE FUNCTION statement where the name of the function is the double quoted, fully qualified name of the Java method used.

-Securing Access to Classes
+Securing Access to Classes and Routines

-In the example below, the property has been included as an argument to the java command.
+In the example below, the property has been included as an argument to the Java command.

-Once the routine has been defined, the normal database access control still applies.
-The routine can be executed only by the users who have been granted EXECUTE privileges on it.
-The user who executes a Java routine must also have the relevant access privileges on the tables that are used inside the Java method.
+The user who creates a Java routine must have the relevant access privileges on the tables that are used inside the Java method.

-User Defined Aggregate Functions
+User-Defined Aggregate Functions

-A user defined aggregate function can be used in SQL statements where a predefined aggregate function is allowed.
+A user-defined aggregate function can be used in SQL statements where a predefined aggregate function is allowed.

 Definition of Aggregate Functions

 An aggregate function is always defined with 4 parameters.
 The first parameter is the parameter that is used when the function is invoked in SQL statements, the rest of the parameter are invisible to the invoking SQL statement.
 The type of the first parameter is user defined.
 The type of the second parameter must be BOOLEAN.
-The third and fourth parameters have user defined types and must be defined as INOUT parameters.
+The third and fourth parameters have user-defined types and must be defined as INOUT parameters.
 The defined return type of the function determines the type of the value returned when the function is invoked.

 CREATE AGGREGATE FUNCTION